geraintpalmer/prelim2/index.md

   </ul>

-Individual report ideas: the birthday problem, invent a casino game and describe the probabilities of winning or losing, coupon collector's problem, Bertrand's box paradox, the Mabinogion sheep problem, the airplane boarding problem...
+Individual report ideas: the birthday problem, invent a casino game and describe the probabilities of winning or losing, coupon collector's problem, Bertrand's box paradox, the Mabinogion sheep problem, the aeroplane boarding problem...

 ---